Age-optimal Scheduling over Hybrid Channels: proof of Lemma

-(b$2$) The decision $a_{\delta+l+1}=1$ for all $l\ge0$.
+Case (b$2$) The optimal decision $u_{\delta_0+l+1}=1$ for all $l\ge 0$.
 Then \eqref{101} holds for all non-negative $l$.
-Also, similar with \eqref{proof5}, the right hand side of \eqref{101} is decreasing for all the value $l$.
-Thus, $L(\delta,0,1)$ is larger than the infimum limit of the sequence over $l$.
-From \eqref{proof10}, and the assumption that $m<\sum_{i=0}^{\infty}(\alpha p)^i$, we get Thus, the proof of Lemma \ref{l0m} is complete.
+Also, similar to \eqref{proof5}, the right hand side of \eqref{101} is decreasing in $l$.
+Thus, $L^{\alpha}(\delta_0,0,1)$ is larger than the infimum limit of the sequence over $l$.
+From \eqref{proof10}, and $m<\sum_{i=0}^{\infty}(\alpha p)^i$, we get Thus, the proof of Lemma \ref{l0m} is complete.